-- In 2020, emissions from our own operations decreased by 20% year-on-year.
-From 2015, the emissions have already decreased by 70 per cent.
+- In 2021, emissions from our own operations increased by 5% year-on-year.
+From 2015, the emissions have already decreased by almost 70 per cent.

 - The renovations carried out in 300 S-market stores have improved their energy efficiency.
 In addition to the appropriate doors and LED lights in refrigerated cabinets, more and more stores are heated with the waste heat generated by refrigeration equipment.

 - We are Finland’s biggest producer of solar power.
-At the end of 2021, we will have approximately 100,000 solar panels.
+At the end of 2021, there were more than 100,000 solar panels on the roofs of a good 200 S Group locations.
 The electricity produced on these sites can be used in our own locations.
 At S Group, guarantees of origin of renewable electricity have been obtained for all electricity consumed within the group.
 This means that all electricity that we consume is produced with renewable energy.

 - We are compensating for the climate emissions from our employees’ business flights for the third year running.

 - We support the Carbon Action project that promotes carbon farming in Finland, as well as the research work that facilitates emission compensations.

 - Every year, we participate in the climate assessment of the international CDP initiative.
 According to the assessment S Group has carried out pioneering climate work, and in 2021, our climate work received an A- rating.